 - Technological—includes innovations, scientific discoveries, and their affects

 Use an idea-generating technique to identify the factors within each category that could cause the problem, issue, and/ or effect being studied.
-For example, the facilitator could ask . . .
+For example, to change the point of view, the facilitator could ask . . .

 “What are our methods affecting/ causing _______ ?” or,